 Standards Based Grading provides the foundation for reporting student progress and achievement in Pre-Kindergarten and Kindergarten.
 Student learning is based on standards established by the Texas Pre-K Guidelines and Texas Essential Knowledge and Skills.
 Assessment of student learning occurs through teacher observation of students engaged in individual, partner, small group, and whole group activities that occur throughout authentic classroom experiences.
 Multiple samples or photographs of student work, anecdotal notes and/or skill checklists are reviewed by teachers at the end of each grading period for comparison to end of year criteria established in the LISD Grading Continuum.
 The district does not have a requirement for a minimum/maximum number of grades to be recorded for kindergarten students.
 Teachers are to gather information on student performance and report progress according to the Kindergarten Grading Continuum.
-The document can be found in the LISD curriculum and provides descriptors for ratings of Met Standard, Still Practicing Standard, or Not Yet Demonstrating Standard for each standard on the report card.
+The document can be found in Eduphoria Forethought and provides descriptors for ratings of Developed, Still Developing or Needing Improvement for each standard on the report card.